Date: June 6, 2014

-This is a call for concept papers for research projects in science, engineering or medical research that meet the funding interests of the W.M.
+This is a call for concept papers for research projects in science, engineering or medical research that have the potential to meet the funding interests of the W.M.
 Keck Foundation.
-Please forward this call for concept papers to department chairs and faculty who may be interested.
+Please forward this call for concept papers to department chairs and any faculty who may be interested.

 The Keck Foundation seeks to support outstanding basic research in science, engineering and medicine that will have a significant impact in solving complex issues and problems.
 The Foundation strives to fund endeavors that are distinctive and novel in their approach.

 Keck encourages projects that are high-risk with the potential for transformative impact.
 "High-risk" comprises a number of factors, including questions that push the edge of the field, present unconventional approaches to intransient problems, or challenge the prevailing paradigm.
 "Transformative" may mean creation of a new field of research, development of new instrumentation enabling observations not previously possible, or discovery of knowledge that challenges prevailing perspectives.

 The Keck Foundation looks for projects that would not qualify for federal funding from agencies like NSF and NIH due to the project’s high-risk nature.
 Projects that have received federal funding or that have applications pending for federal funding are unlikely to be funded.

 Keck also looks for outstanding project personnel who are very accomplished in terms of publications and journal citations, and highly regarded in their area of research.
 Keck is open to funding faculty at either the junior or senior level.

 The maximum amount of funding available for a Keck research grant is $2 million.
 Research projects can run from 1 – 5 years.